Switching to Making Tax Digital? Learn How To Get it Right With Our Making Tax Digital Guide UK

 FreshBooks, for example, is already being used for Making Tax Digital, as well as its real-time invoice payment collection and tax deadline reminder system.
 You can search for other apps that are more accessible for those who are sensory impaired and need extra support.
 Consider a search for a free trial of any of these approved accounting software resources, so you’ll be ready to be compliant with Making Tax Digital by April 2020.

 Once you’ve organized your digital records and chosen the right software for your business, you can sign up for Making Tax Digital through the gov.uk portal.

 Who Has to Start Filing Digitally?
+What about VAT?

 According to the present laws, which set compliance to start on April 2019, only MTD for VAT is mandatory.
 But soon, other classes of taxpayers and businesses will be required to submit through MTD.

-Continue reading this guide to find out which kind of taxpayer you are, and to figure out if it’s time for you to start making a change, and search for an app and other resources to start digital record keeping and tax filing.
+Continue reading this guide to find out which kind of taxpayer you are, and to figure out if it’s time for you to start making a change, and search for right app and other resources to start digital record keeping and tax filing.